How to Register a Death in the UK: What You Need to Know | NAFD Funeral Directory

 In the UK, every death must be formally registered with the local register office.
 This legal requirement exists to create an official record and to allow the funeral to take place.
 Without a registered death, a funeral director cannot arrange burial or cremation, and you cannot access the deceased's estate or cancel their accounts and subscriptions.

 The good news is that, while the process may feel daunting, it is straightforward — and an NAFD-accredited funeral director can guide you through each stage, helping you understand what is needed and when.
+All NAFD members follow a strict Code of Practice and are independently monitored — giving you confidence at every step.

 Who Can Register a Death?